 Spoiled Bratzwear K9 Originals – Love their soft, adorable collars and pet clothes for small dogs.
 Their collars are soft on the inside, which is perfect for hairless dogs or dogs with sensitive skin, like mine.

-WiggleLess Dog Back Brace – Not only is this back brace amazing for dogs that have current or previous back issues, it’s great added support and a preventative measure for all dogs alike!
+WiggleLess Dog Back Brace – Not only is this back brace amazing for dogs that have current or previous back issues, but it’s also great added support and a preventative measure for all dogs alike!
 See our review of our WiggleLess brace here.
 We highly recommend it for the added support and peace of mind, which is priceless!

 Rescues + Organizations